Protect yourself from FRAUD!

 Never click on links in the body of an email or download attachments from senders you do not know.
 Pay close attention to the email address and body of the email to ensure the message is coming from the correct place.
 Never save your financial information to a merchant site that you do not frequently use.
 If you receive an email, text message or phone call from someone claiming to be a financial representative who asks for your account number or social security information, DO NOT provide it.
 Instead contact your financial institution immediately and report the incident.

 - InFirst FCU will NEVER solicit personal or financial information.

 - NEVER respond to requests for information (via e-mail, phone, text messaging or mail) unless you initiate the request.

-Resources to help and prevent fraud
+Additional resources to help and prevent fraud:

 - Federal Trade Commission (FTC) Complaint Assistance

 - For a more information regarding fraud alerts, visit NCUA